Process image-files in batch

 The ACQUIFER update site (available upon request) provides the following plugins to process individual image-files in batch (ACQUIFER > Batch > List of files):

-These plugins directly operate on individual image files, contrary to the Batch Process Hyperstack plugins, for which a hyperstack image is always generated in memory.
+These plugins directly operate on individual image files, contrary to the Batch Process Hyperstack plugins, which first display a multi-dimensional/hyperstack-image for each well/sub-position.

 These plugins allow the execution of custom commands for every image-file matching the dimension selected in the plugins interface.